Early Career Award

 We are excited and honored to fund an endowment for ARP’s Early Career Award, which recognizes the most outstanding young scientists in our field.
 We have chosen to fund this award because we view teaching, mentoring, and supporting the next generation of researchers as one of the most important contributions we can make to the field.
 We are immensely proud of the students we have mentored and who are now mentoring students of their own.
 We hope that our gift will help recognize and advance the careers of many future generations of personality researchers in the years to come.”

-Dr. Thalmayer will be giving a talk at the next ARP conference to celebrate this award.
+Dr. Kosinski will be giving a talk at the next ARP conference to celebrate this award.
 Thank you to everyone who submitted a nomination for this year’s award.
-Thank you also to the ARP Early Career Award selection committee: Eranda Jayawickreme (Chair), Jonathan Alder, and William Chopik (2021 ARP Early Career Award winner).
+Thank you also to the ARP Early Career Award selection committee: Rick Robins (Chair), William Chopik, and Amber Gayle Thalmayer (2023 ARP Early Career Award winner).

 List of Award Winners